Cybersecurity vs. AI Careers: A Comparative Analysis

 Demand

-As businesses continue to integrate digital technology and data into their workflows, the demand for both cybersecurity and AI professionals are likely to grow.
+As businesses continue to integrate digital technology and data into their workflows, the demand for both cybersecurity and AI professionals is likely to grow.

-According to the BLS, the demand for cybersecurity professionals is expected to grow by 33% between 2023 and 2033.
-This growth is much faster than other industries—which means there will be many opportunities for specialists to enter the field and contribute.
+According to the Bureau of Labor Statistics (BLS), the demand for cybersecurity professionals is expected to grow by 33% between 2023 and 2033.
+This growth is much faster than other industries, which means there will be many opportunities for specialists to enter the field and contribute.

-Likewise, AI careers will continue to see upward trends: Job postings requiring AI expertise have steadily risen since 2021 (increasing by 4% quarter-over-quarter), and demand for generative AI skills surged by 38% in the first quarter of 2024 alone.
+AI careers are showing signs of recovery after a recent slowdown.
+Job postings requiring AI expertise rose by 4% in Q1 2024 compared to the previous quarter, indicating a rebound in demand.
+Meanwhile, demand for generative AI skills surged by 38% in the first quarter of 2024 alone.

 The national average salary for a cybersecurity professional in the United States is $132,962.
 The low end of salaries starts at $57,000, while more advanced positions can reach $186,000 per year.
 These numbers may change based on your position and location.